-Get tips from one of the Conservancy’s green living experts (and a regular bike commuter) below, and don’t forget to send us your questions on any conservation subject for one of the Conservancy's 550 staff scientists.
+Get tips from one of the Conservancy’s green living experts (and a regular bike commuter) below, and don’t forget to send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Cassidy Graham of Berkeley, CA, writes:

 I'd like to start biking to work, but my office is small and doesn't have much space for storing my bike.
 And forget about showers.
 Do you have any advice for how to get started and make it easy so I'll stick with it?

 Jon Fisher, data management specialist and member of the Conservancy’s “green group”, replies:

 Congrats on making the decision to bike to work!
 It's an excellent choice for many city commuters.
 The benefits of bike commuting include:

 • Running errands on the way to or from work (or at lunch) is a snap.

 • Sometimes it can be faster than mass transit or even driving (for short or moderate trips)

 • If you have the average U.S. commute and you switched to biking every day, you would save the equivalent of 3.1 metric tons of CO2 emissions, which has about the same impact as changing your vehicle from a Suburban to a Prius (for all use, not just for commuting).